hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_inference_cluster.html.markdown

 * `identity` - (Required) A `identity` block as defined below.
 Changing this forces a new Machine Learning Inference Cluster to be created.

-* `kubernetes_cluster_name` - (Required) The name of the Kubernetes Cluster resource to which to attach the inference cluster to.
+* `kubernetes_cluster_id` - (Required) The ID of the Kubernetes Cluster.
 Changing this forces a new Machine Learning Inference Cluster to be created.

-* `kubernetes_cluster_rg` - (Required) The name of the resource group in which the Kubernetes Cluster resides.
-Changing this forces a new Machine Learning Inference Cluster to be created.

 * `location` - (Required) The Azure Region where the Machine Learning Inference Cluster should exist.
 Changing this forces a new Machine Learning Inference Cluster to be created.

+* `machine_learning_workspace_id` - (Required) The ID of the Machine Learning Workspace.
+Changing this forces a new Machine Learning Inference Cluster to be created.

 * `name` - (Required) The name which should be used for this Machine Learning Inference Cluster.
 Changing this forces a new Machine Learning Inference Cluster to be created.

 * `node_pool_name` - (Required) The name of the Kubernetes Cluster's node pool.
-Changing this forces a new Machine Learning Inference Cluster to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Machine Learning Inference Cluster should exist.
-Changing this forces a new Machine Learning Inference Cluster to be created.

-* `workspace_name` - (Required) The name of the Azure Machine Learning Workspace where the Machine Learning Inference Cluster should exist.
 Changing this forces a new Machine Learning Inference Cluster to be created.

 ---